soldier-t/markdown-portfolio/_includes/04-lists.md

-🤖 #list of things
+#list of things
--laaadaaa daaaa
+- laaadaaa daaaa
--yahhhooooooooo
+- yahhhooooooooo
--yup yup
+- yup yup
--ok this is a list
+- ok this is a list